Meiomi Pinot Noir is sourced from Monterey, Santa Barbara and Sonoma counties in California.

 The alcohol content of Meiomi Pinot Noir is 13.9% by volume.

-Meiomi Pinot Noir Review
+Meiomi Pinot Noir Tasting

 The wine pours dark in the glass with colors of deep plum.
 Perhaps darker than the average Pinot Noir, light doesn’t shine through this wine.
 Meiomi Pinot Noir is very leggy in the glass with many slow dripping tears that remain on the sides of the glass for some time.